Sweet Bean: Reception

 The film has grossed in Japan.
 The film received generally positive reviews.
 Sweet Bean has an approval rating of 85% on review aggregator website Rotten Tomatoes, based on 60 reviews, and an average rating of 7.2/10.
-The website's critical consensus states:" Sweet Beans deliberate pace demands patience, but the satisfying simplicity of its story -- and Kirin Kiki's absorbing performance -- yield an array of riches well worth the wait".
+The website's critical consensus states:" Sweet Bean's deliberate pace demands patience, but the satisfying simplicity of its story -- and Kirin Kiki's absorbing performance -- yield an array of riches well worth the wait".
 Metacritic assigned the film a weighted average score of 60 out of 100, based on 16 critics, indicating "mixed or average reviews".
-The film was a "Critic's Pick" by The New York Times, with the Times Glenn Kenny scoring it at 90 out of 100, writing that "The movie, beautifully shot and acted, earns its ultimate sense of hope by confronting real heartbreak head-on, and with compassion".
+The film was a "Critic's Pick" by The New York Times, with the Times' Glenn Kenny scoring it at 90 out of 100, writing that "The movie, beautifully shot and acted, earns its ultimate sense of hope by confronting real heartbreak head-on, and with compassion".
 The Guardian‘s film critic Peter Bradshaw scored the film at 2 out of 5 stars, writing that "Despite some touching moments, and earnest performances, I must confess to feeling exasperated by the sentimentality and stereotype being served up".
 However, the Observer's chief film critic, Wendy Ide, writes in The Guardian "the quality of the dignified, understated performances here prevents the picture from tipping into cloying sentimentality" and gives it 4 out of 5 stars.
 Ide mentions "The deceptive simplicity of this intimate, handsomely photographed picture parts like curtains to reveal something a little more knotty.
 What at first seems to be a reaction against the acceleration of contemporary culture...later serves as a window on to a less palatable element of Japan’s past."
 Odie Henderson for Roger Ebert gave Sweet Bean 3 out of 4 stars, calling it "a gentle, unassuming work" that "has the potential for arthouse sleeper status."
 The Irish Time's Tara Brady gives it 4 out of 5 stars and writes "This film is unabashedly sentimental and defined by themes that might, in other movies, seem cornier and syrupier than a bowl of Frosties: find your own path, it's never too late, all things are connected.
 Sweet Bean's gentle, quiet drama shares DNA with the work of Kawase's compatriot, Hirokazu Koreeda.
 Sweet by name, sweet by nature."